This animation shows a typical W500 kayak outfitted with two pairs of standard detachable flotation modules attached in the regular locations.

 After the kayak is righted, the pivot hull is likely to have some water in it, but the user should be able to bail it out using a hand bucket or a manual bilge pump commonly used by canoeists and kayakers.

-The user should reenter their W kayak from the side of the higher hull that has no water in it.
+The user should reenter their W500 kayak from the side of the higher hull that has no water in it.
 The water in the kayak’s other hull could help balance it when the user climbs back in.

 It’s also possible to crawl back into the cockpit from the kayak’s rear.